Monday, February 28, 2011

 Scale

 This building is very strong and tall in stature.
 It helps show the buildings importance and helps it stand out from the other buildings on campus.
+Technology

 Technology was used in the building process of the EUC.
 There are many mathematical details that had be immensely and thoroughly looked over.
 Technology was not only used to build the building but also runs throughout it.